Guidance on how to prepare a Readme describing data de-identification steps performed on datasets ahead of submission

 Survey Instruments

-Datasets Readme* - if the datasets are organized in multiple sub-folders, need a Readme file to describe the relationship of the sub-folders, if they are independent (e.g., multiple phases or visits), main studies with ancillary studies, or overlapping (e.g., /raw data and /harmonized data, where the /harmonized data is a subset of the /raw data).
+Datasets organization - if the datasets are organized in multiple sub-folders, need a Readme file to describe the relationship of the sub-folders, if they are independent (e.g., multiple phases or visits), main studies with ancillary studies, or overlapping (e.g., /raw data and /harmonized data, where the /harmonized data is a subset of the /raw data).

 Additional Supplemental documentation to reproduce study results

 * Supported documentation types for data dictionaries and models are .csv, tab-delimited, xml, json, and other machine-readable formats.
 PDF and SAS file formats are not machine-readable and are discouraged from submission.
+File name should not include any spaces and special characters.

 Data submission has two action items for data submitters.
 This process can happen in parallel with Data Submitter Action Item 1 from Step 2.
 The data submission process begins by filling out the BDC contact form: https://biodatacatalyst.nhlbi.nih.gov/contact.